Winter Packing List: How To Avoid Freezing To Death

 While I traveled around Fairbanks, there were only a few times where I was truly cold… the kind of cold where it was hard to ignore.
 And yes, I did spend the majority of my time doing outdoor activities – because it’s Alaska, and you are meant to be outside in Alaska having adventures!
 Most of the time it was simply about making sure you had the right gear on so that you weren’t too cold or too hot.

-Before I took off for Alaska I did get a few new items to test out to see if they could survive the Alaska cold.
+Before I took off for Alaska, I got a few new items to test out to see if they could survive the Alaska cold.
 Some were great, and some not so great.

-Here’s what I took with me and what I suggest you put on your winter packing list if you have a similar winter trip.
+Here’s what I took with me and what I suggest you put on your winter packing list to stay warm while being active.

 Table of Contents

-This isn’t a checklist of everything you need to bring.
+This isn’t a winter packing list of EVERYTHING you need to bring.
 It’s a list of essential winter gear that you’ll want to bring in addition to all of the normal stuff you’d pack.
 I’m pretty sure I don’t have to remind you to bring underwear, shirts, jeans, and toiletries!

 Suitcases and Packing Accessories for Winter Climates

-Or, how to pack winter clothes for travel.
 It has to start with the vehicle – the suitcase.
-Winter gear is inevitably bulkier and I always find that I have to use my biggest suitcase for winter travel packing.
-For this trip, I rolled out and tried a brand-new suitcase from my favorite brand, Eagle Creek.
+Winter gear is inevitably bulkier, and I always find that I have to use my biggest suitcase for packing winter gear.
+For my Alaska winter trip, I rolled out and tried a brand-new suitcase from my favorite brand, Eagle Creek.

 I don’t like or need many bells and whistles in a bag.
 They just add weight and take up space.
 I just want a big open compartment I can organize with packing cubes and keep things light.
 I was even able to fit my tripod in this monster bag on wheels!